 We know from experience.

 At Esultants, we increased our blogging to once or twice a month in February of 2017.
 However, we didn’t start sharing our posts regularly on all our social media platforms until July.
-When we did, our page views per blog post increased by 65% and social referrals for the entire site increased by 933%.
+When we did, our unique page views on the blog increased by 117% and social referrals for the entire site increased by 227% over the last period.

 Here's what we found works for sharing blog links on each of the major social media platforms: